radcamp/radcamp.github.io/LatinAmerica2026/RADCamp-PartII-Day2-AM.md

 ## Briefly report back on fastqc results
 * Were there any significant problems with any of the samples?
-* Will you choose to use `trim_reads` to remove low quality regions?
-If so what values?
 * Was there noticeable adapter contamination?
 * Other things you noticed?
 Any other questions?